How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - Manufacturer Liability.

-Android Auto as a platform supports video playback on smartphones.
-However, Toyota blocks video projection at the infotainment system level.
-That means even if your phone can run YouTube or Netflix, the Toyota screen will not display those apps through standard Android Auto.
+That means even if your phone can run YouTube or Netflix the Toyota screen will not show those apps through Android Auto.

 This policy applies to: